 Aristotle said that the best tragedies arouse “pity and fear” in their audiences.
 And Survivor is a tragedy.
 Even though there are sometimes funny or heroic moments, the main plot line is 18 players trying to symbolically kill each other.
 Every episode ends with a player being voted out.
 Every episode is focused on players futilely struggling against their game deaths, like Oedipus or Antigone in ancient Greek tragic plays.
 Even though the last episode celebrates a winner, we also have to watch two other people lose that final vote.
 (Plus, depending on who you’re rooting for, the hero doesn’t always win.)

-I know he’s in the doghouse these days, but Louis CK had some interesting things to say about this (and considering that Martin Heidegger, one of the greatest philosophers of the 20th century, eventually became a Nazi, the bar for bad behavior in philosophy is pretty high): https://www.youtube.com/watch?v=5HbYScltf1c.
+I know he’s in the doghouse these days, but the comedian Louis CK had some interesting things to say about this (and considering that Martin Heidegger, one of the most influential philosophers of the 20th century, eventually became a Nazi, the bar for bad behavior in philosophy is pretty high): https://www.youtube.com/watch?v=5HbYScltf1c.

 Building on what CK says above, difficult emotions can also sharpen the feeling of pleasant emotions.
 If Survivor were nothing but fireworks in every episode, it might actually get a little boring.
 Although there could be variety in the types of arguing and backstabbing, our minds might start to hunger for something more similar to our actual lives.
 We might start to lose our Aristotelian fear, because the drama would seem too dissimilar to the ups and downs of our own lives.